AmandaBoo/GenshinCookbook/README.md

 ### Naming Guide

 **Main Pages:**
+- *Need one for the summary home page*
 - "Cooking Manager" : Page that allows users to monitor individual food recipes
 - "Furniture Manager" : Page that allows user to monitor indvidual furniture recipes and furniture sets
 - "Potions Manager" : Page that allows users to monitor individual potion recipes